About topics.watch

 How it works

-Each edition uses a two-pass research methodology.
-First, a domain scan across major enterprise IT and legal publications — Reuters, The Register, EU Commission publications, CRN, BleepingComputer, and others — to catch stories where the vendor is not the leading actor (regulatory complaints, industry group actions, analyst assessments).
-Second, a per-vendor deep dive for each entity on the watchlist, informed by what the domain scan found.
+Each edition uses a multi-pass research methodology.
+First, a domain scan across major enterprise IT and legal publications: Reuters, The Register, EU Commission publications, CRN, BleepingComputer, and others, to catch stories where the vendor is not the leading actor (regulatory complaints, industry group actions, analyst assessments).
+Then a per-vendor deep dive for each entity on the watchlist, building on what the domain scan found.
+Additional checks, such as comparison with previous editions, ensure your briefing is consistent.

-The result is then structured by priority (HIGH / MEDIUM / LOW), with procurement watchpoints for each item, and delivered as both a PDF and a searchable Markdown file.
+The result is then structured by priority (HIGH / MEDIUM / LOW), with procurement watchpoints for each item, and delivered as a PDF.

 Who operates it

-topics.watch is operated by Ilka Pollatschek, Reichelsheim, Germany.
+topics.watch is operated by CollaborAItion UG (haftungsbeschränkt) i.G., Reichelsheim, Germany, represented by managing director Ilka Pollatschek.
 Contact: briefing@topics.watch.

 Data protection